Curvilinear schemes and maximum rank of forms: Introduction

 The \emph{rank} $\sr(P)$ of a homogeneous polynomial $P\in \mathbb{C}[x_0, \ldots , x_n]$ of degree $d$, is the minimum $r\in \mathbb{N}$ such that $P$ can be written as sum of $r$ pure powers of linear forms $L_1, \ldots, L_r \in \mathbb{C}[x_0, \ldots , x_n]$:

 A very interesting open question is to determine the maximum possible value that the rank of a form (i.e. a homogeneous polynomial) of given degree in a certain number of variables can have. \\ On our knowledge, the best general achievement on this problem is due to J.M.
-Landsberg and Z. Teitler that in \cite[Proposition 5.1]{lt} proved that the rank of a degree $d$ form in $n+1$ variables is smaller or equal than $ {n+d \choose d}-n. $ Unfortunately this bound is sharp only for $n=1$ if $d\geq 2$; in fact, for example, if $n=2$ and $d=3,4$, then the maximum ranks are 5 and 7 respectively (see \cite[Theorem 40 and 44]{bgi}).
+Landsberg and Z. Teitler that in \cite[Proposition 5.1]{lt} proved that the rank of a degree $d$ form in $n+1$ variables is smaller than or equal to $ {n+d \choose d}-n $ .
+Unfortunately this bound is sharp only for $n=1$ if $d\geq 2$; in fact, for example, if $n=2$ and $d=3,4$, then the maximum ranks are 5 and 7 respectively (see \cite[Theorem 40 and 44]{bgi}).
+More recently G. Blekherman and Z. Teitler proved in \cite{bt} that the maximum rank is always smaller than or equal to twice the generic rank that is the rank of a generic polynomial, i.e. the minimum $r$ s.t. the $r$-th secant variety to Veronese variety fills up the ambient space (such a secant variety is classicaly defined to be the Zariski closure of the set of all $r$-th secant space to a Veronesean).
+In the celebrated Alexander and Hischowitz paper \cite{ah} they computed the dimensions of all such secant varieties, so the generic rank is nowadays considered a classical result.
+Cleary finding a bound for the rank of any polynomial given the number of variables and the degree is a very different and difficult problem.

 Few more results were obtained by focusing the attention on limits of forms of given rank.
 When a form $P$ is in the Zariski closure of the set of forms of rank $s$, it is said that $P$ has \emph{border rank} $\sbr(P)$ equal to $s$.
 For example, the maximum rank of forms of border ranks 2, 3 and 4 are known (see \cite[Theorems 32 and 37]{bgi} and \cite[Theorem 1]{bb2}).
 In this context, in \cite{bb1} we posed the following: